Gopher & Bird Control in Your Organic Garden

 We have gopher wire in rolls and as prefabricated baskets.
 The baskets are designed for protection of a select plant or tree, and the roll can be used around rows, beds, or the entire perimeter of your field, as subterranean fencing.
 The rolls come in 3' or 4' x 100' (note: gophers have been known to burrow up to 6' deep in soft soil); the baskets come in several sizes from 1 Gallon to 15 Gallon.

-We two types of gopher baits.
+We have two types of gopher baits.
 These baits should be used with an applicator, a metal probe that is inserted into the tunnel and the bait is delivered.
 The bait is eaten by the gopher and the result is fatal.

 Gopher Gassers are not considered organic.
 We offer these for home gardeners who may be extremely frustrated by their gopher situation.
 Gopher gassers contain potassium nitrate, carbon, sulfur (all components of gunpowder) and dextrin (a polysaccharide) which, when used sparingly, are not harmful to soils.
 The idea is to activate the gassing unit in a tunnel, and gas spreads through the tunnel system with fatal consequences.